rishi-raj-jain/pg-redact/README.md

 ## Rate limiting

 `POST /api/classify` (the "add your own message" flow) is capped at **10 new queries per IP per day**.
 The client IP comes from `@vercel/functions` `ipAddress()` on Vercel, falling back to the first `x-forwarded-for` hop locally.
 Counts are kept in a `rate_limits(ip, day, count)` table and reset each calendar day; over the limit returns `429` with a `Retry-After` header.
-The UI shows how many queries are left after each run.

 ## Indexes and caching

-No secondary indexes are defined, on purpose.
-The list query reads every row ordered by `id` (a full scan an index cannot beat), and the per-message lookup already uses the `messages_pkey` primary-key index. `npm run db:prewarm` uses `pg_prewarm` to pull the table and its index into the buffer cache, which only helps after a Neon scale-to-zero cold start.
+The list query reads every row ordered by `id`, and the per-message lookup already uses the `messages_pkey` primary-key index. `npm run db:prewarm` uses `pg_prewarm` to pull the table and its index into the buffer cache, which only helps after a Neon scale-to-zero cold start.

-## Notes on Jev's "zero hallucinations"

-Jev guarantees the output conforms to the schema (it is always one of your labels), not that the label is always correct.
-That is exactly why the confidence is surfaced on every span and why the reveal threshold is a knob you can tune.